- *** Populate Inorder Successor for all nodes GFG Code

 1. Level Order Traversal.
 The solution on GFG has been complicated(don’t know why).
 We do a Level order traversal and when we find the given key, we just check if the next node in level order traversal is of same level, if yes, we return the next node, otherwise return NULL.

 2. Preorder traversal.
+Here we only need to include the key on the same level else it won’t work.
 When we find the key we get it’s level.
 Then we move right and print the node on the same level.

 - Sum of all the numbers that are formed from root to leaf paths.
 GFG